Photosynq/PhotosynQ-Documentation/docs/desktop-application/projects.md

 ### Scan Codes

-Answers can also be given, by scanning Bar or QR codes (requires webcam).
+Answers can also be given by scanning Bar or QR codes (requires webcam).
 Select the scan icon next to the input field to use your webcam to scan a code.
-A dialog will be open up and you can select the input source if you have multiple cameras, otherwise the standard camera will be selected.
+A dialog will open up and you can select the input source if you have multiple cameras, otherwise the standard camera will be selected.
 Hold the code in front of the camera to scan it.
 When the code was read successfully, the dialog will be closed and the code content added into the input field.
 You can close the dialog at any time using the **Esc** key.

 ### Taking a Measurement